The Breath of Life, and a Rushing Mighty Wind

 If you have already received the Holy Spirit to newness of life, there is a wonderful promise waiting for you!

-Just as you had your own personal Passover when the Lamb of God gave His blood to save you from eternal death, you can now have your own personal Pentecost and receive the Holy Spirit in an abundant new way.
-The promise was made for you; make it your own and receive the Holy Spirit just as you received Jesus – by faith.
+Just as you had your own personal Passover when you applied the blood of the Lamb to save you from eternal death, you can also have your own personal Pentecost, and receive the Holy Spirit in an abundant new way.
+The promise was made for you–make it your own, and receive the Holy Spirit just as you received Jesus – by faith.